 We know there is a strong correlation between ADHD and sleep problems.
 Perhaps 50% of children with ADHD may have some form of sleep disorder.
 However, we’re not entirely sure of the connection.

 In some cases, it seems that the ADHD may be partly to blame for the sleep disorders.
-Other times, the sleep disorder and ADHD may stem from a common cause.
+Other times, pediatric airway sleep disorders and ADHD may stem from a common cause.
 But in many cases, it is actually the sleep disorder that could be causing the ADHD.

 Sleep Problems Misdiagnosed as ADHD